Jira

 This skill exposes the following new nodes to your Flow designer:

-The skill isn't installed automatically with your template.
-Therefore you need to install it manually.
+The Jira integrations skill isn't installed automatically with your Smart App.
+Therefore you need to install it manually in the DialoX studio.

-Go to Skills -> Browse -> search for the Jira integrations skill.
+Go to Packages -> Browse skills and search for the Jira integrations skill.

 If you don't see this skill here, it needs to be added to your account.
 Please consult your partner or Enreach DialoX support team.